 The area where the points differ is if you prefer to redeem them as cash towards the cost of a travel purchase.
 If that’s your preference:

-- If you have the Sapphire Preferred, points can be redeemed for 1.25 cents each towards a travel purchase
+- With the Sapphire Preferred, points can be redeemed for 1.25 cents each towards a travel purchase

-- If you have the Sapphire Reserve, points can be redeemed for 1.5 cents each towards a travel purchase
+- With the Sapphire Reserve, points can be redeemed for 1.5 cents each towards a travel purchase

 Points earned on both cards can be transferred to Singapore Airlines KrisFlyer

-While the Sapphire Reserve has a $450 annual fee, in reality the card should only cost you about $150 per year, after factoring in the $300 travel credit, which I consider to be almost as good as cash.
+While the Sapphire Reserve has a $550 annual fee, in reality, the card should only cost you about $250 per year, after factoring in the $300 travel credit, which I consider to be almost as good as cash.

-If that applies to you, then maybe the Sapphire Preferred with a $95 annual fee that’s even waived the first year is a better option.
-You can always later work your way up to the Sapphire Reserve, if you want.
+If that applies to you, then maybe the Sapphire Preferred with a $95 annual fee is a better option.

-There are pros and cons to both the Sapphire Preferred or Sapphire Reserve, and you can’t go wrong with either card.
-For many I do think the Sapphire Reserve is the most approachable $450 annual fee card, since it shouldn’t cost you nearly that much in the end, after factoring in the $300 credit.
+Long term there are pros and cons to both the Sapphire Preferred and Sapphire Reserve, and you can’t go wrong with either card.
+For many, I do think the Sapphire Reserve is the most approachable $550 annual fee card, since it shouldn’t cost you nearly that much in the end, after factoring in the $300 travel credit.

-However, I think there’s also a lot of merit to first getting the Sapphire Preferred, especially given that the annual fee is waived for the first year, and then you can always eventually upgrade to the Sapphire Reserve.
+However, I think there’s also a lot of merit to first getting the Sapphire Preferred, and then you can always eventually upgrade to the Sapphire Reserve.